 Handicap: The slower car gets a head start that is the difference between both drivers Dial-In times.
 This value is referred to as the Handicap.

-Pre-Staged: Before the race begins, the drivers approach the starting line and cross an infrared light beam aimed across the track indicating the start of the race.
+Pre-Staged: Drivers approach the starting line and cross an infrared light beam aimed across the track indicating the start of the race.
 Once they break the Pre-Staged light, they inch forward to the Staging beam.

 Pro Tree: When the Tree Type is set to Pro Tree, all three yellow lights turn on simultaneously, followed by the green light 0.4 or 0.5 seconds after the yellow lights, depending on the type of Pro Tree selected.